 This book series is pretty confusing because this book actually starts at the end of the first novel.
-Card republished his first novel in 1985 and added more stuff which let him connect the first and second book.
-It works perfectly and is easily able to carry over to this novel.
+Card republished Ender’s Game in 1985 and added more stuff which let him connect the first and second book.
+It works perfectly and it easily carries over to this novel.
 I could see Card adding it in the beginning of this novel but it would ruin the momentum because it would feel out of place.

 Now, let’s talk about whether the sequel was good or not.
 The beauty of Speaker for the Dead is that while it is a redemption novel for Ender, it isn’t about him really.
 Card focuses on the new aliens called Pequeninos and the people that interact with them such as Novinha and her family.
 And it works beautifully.